Miracle (Willy DeVille album): Other information

-Miracle was the first Willy DeVille record in which no saxophone is heard.

-About Miracle, DeVille told Sounds magazine, "This is the first album where I had left-overs.
+About Miracle, DeVille told Sounds, "This is the first album where I had left-overs.
 The doggy bag!
 I got good stuff on the record.
 I got good stuff off the record — 22 songs!
 I wrote and I wrote...it was a cakewalk.
 It was so easy.
 Of course we had some problems.
 It was so powerful, nothing could get in the way.
 We worked on the album for four or five months."

 DeVille said about the song "Heart and Soul": "It's a song about a couple who is very in love.
 They have no money, but someday they wanna get married in a big church and have a gold earring and new boots.
 And you wanna look so pretty for that girl...
 I think men always try to be so 'macho'...
 I think that's very stupid.
 There's nothing wrong with being a pretty man.
-In fact, I can't wait until tomorrow, I'm getting better-looking everyday."
+In fact, I can't wait until tomorrow, I'm getting better-looking every day."

 The song "Assassin of Love" was used in the British film version of The Rachel Papers, which helped make Willy DeVille better known in the UK.
 It was also played extensively as the "sound check" song before most of the concerts during the band U2's 360° North American tour in 2009.